This DIY chalkboard family command center puts everything the kids need for school in one spot! Calendar, menu board, homework, mail sorter, and more!

 But until then we’re using a large one-month whiteboard calendar.
-It’s not the most beautiful of calendars, but I needed something quick and easy to use, so a chalkboard calendar was out.
+I needed something quick and easy to use, so a chalkboard calendar was out.
 I actually bought a lot of different calendars and options for the wall, and then laid everything out on the living room floor to see what worked best.

 I traced the pieces on the wall so Hubby would know where to mount them.

 I got these KVISSLE wall files at IKEA.
-The “Mom’s In Box” file is the most used and the most helpful.
-I can see potentially adding a third file sorter once El is in kindergarten.
+The “Mom’s In-Box” file is the most used and the most helpful.
+I can see potentially adding a third file sorter once E is in kindergarten.

 Now when new people come over to my house they say things like, “Wow!
 You’re sooooo organized!”
 (Well they only say that if I had good warning they were coming.)
 And I just laugh inside because I know that’s so far from the truth!

-Oh and did I point out that everything for the kids is down low so they can see and reach?
+Oh, and did I point out that everything for the kids is down low so they can see and reach it?

 Here are the products I used and some similar ones.